toopster/dsc-mle-logistic-reg-intro-online-ds-sp-000/README.md

 ## Summary

-In this lesson, you got a brief overview of the section.
+In this lesson, you got a brief overview of the concepts that will covered in this section.
 With that, dive in and continue to review your knowledge!